 Getting a lump sum cash draw from a reverse mortgage, unless it is immediately spent, could impact a borrower's eligibility for Medicaid and Supplemental Security Income.
 Funds that you retain could count as an asset and could impact eligibility.
-You should contact a qualified financial advisor or the local Area Agency on Aging or a Medicaid expert to learn more.
+You should contact a qualified financial advisor or elder law attorney or the local Area Agency on Aging or a Medicaid expert to learn more.